hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 }
 ```

 Next, perform a rolling restart of each agent in the cluster.
 After this step, TLS should be enabled everywhere but the agents will not yet be enforcing TLS.
+Again, `consul reload` or `kill -HUP <process_id>` is _not_ sufficient to update the configuration.

 **Step 2**: (Optional, Enterprise-only) If applicable, set the `Use TLS` setting in any network areas to `true`.
 This can be done either through the [`consul operator area update`](/docs/commands/operator/area.html) command or the [Operator API](/api/operator/area.html).